gentsk77/EECS491/Assignments/A1/EECS491-A1-yxs626/EECS491-A1-yxs626.md

 **Discrete inference problem**

   In the Inspector Clouseau problem from Q3 we tried out discrete inference with three major variables `Maid`, `Knife`, and `Butler`.
-  In this problem, I'd like to practice discrete inference with more complex variables which will require higher level of variable elimination skills.
+  In this problem, I'd like to practice discrete inference with Bayes belief networks with more complex variables which will require higher level of variable elimination skills.
 Lukilly, I took EECS391 with Prof. Lewicki, which allows me to do some basic variable reductions.
 Let's take a look at the problem first:

   Huhu is a 2-year-old cat I raise in my apartment.
 A typical day of Huhu is sleeping, eating, and then sleeping again.
   However, there was one day I got home and noticed that the door of my bedroom was open.
 Furthermore, Huhu did not greet me as I entered my apartment, whereas he has been doing so for the past 8 months.
 Only when Huhu knows he has done something I dislike while I'm not home will he hide somewhere when I come back.
 The door of my apartment was locked, so it was very unlikely that a burgerer broke in.